 - The deepest, mostly confined Yarragadee aquifer.

 The Gnangara Mound is the common name for the Superficial aquifer in a large mound of sandy soil located north of Perth.
 The watertable in the aquifer forms a groundwater mound – rainwater recharges groundwater at a higher rate at the top of the mound and then water flows out horizontally through the aquifer towards the rivers and the ocean.

 The Gnangara system provides almost half of all the water used in the Perth metropolitan area each year.
 It supplies water for agriculture, parks, ovals and gardens on the Gnangara system, and water for Perth’s scheme supply – distributed by the Water Corporation.
 Gnangara groundwater also supports environmental features such as lakes, wetlands and bushland.

 The deeper Leederville and Yarragadee aquifers are mostly used for scheme water supply.

 How has Gnangara groundwater been managed to date?

 Ministerial conditions and commitments were established in 1988 to manage how groundwater was abstracted for public water supply and manage the expected growth in other licensed use at the time.
 See more information on Ministerial conditions on the environment page.

-In 2009 we released the Gnangara groundwater areas allocation plan.
-This provided the first steps to returning the over-allocated system to balance.
+The 2009 Gnangara groundwater areas allocation plan provided the first steps to returning the over-allocated system to balance.
 It was a strong step in adjusting our groundwater management in the context of drier climate and resulted in: